Che cos’è l’AI Act? (Italian/English)

 • February 2025: bans for AI systems with unacceptable risk come into force.

-• May 2025: application of the General-Purpose AI Code of Practice (with specific attention to non-discrimination and the protection of fundamental rights, with particular regard to vulnerable groups).
+• August 2025: approval of the General-Purpose AI Code of Practice (with specific attention to non-discrimination and the protection of fundamental rights, with particular regard to vulnerable groups) and the governance systems at European and national level for General-Purpose AI systems become fully operational.

 • August 2026: The AI Act becomes fully applicable, except for the obligations for “high-risk” AI systems, which will have one year to comply.